Hiking into Southfork and Barnaby Lakes. ~ updated September 9, 2023

 The trail rewards you with views of Castle Mountain Resort, Syncline Mountain, Syncline Brook valley, and more.
 You can gaze up towards Barnaby Ridge, appreciate the geological formations that surround you on this hike, and nibble on Saskatoon berries (if the timing is right).
 There is always a lot of information to share and stories to tell while peering down the valley overlooking opportunities for your next adventure.

 Continue along the trail, pass the meadow and through the forest.
-When you start to hear water flowing, you know you are getting close to the first lake and you will first be greeted with a small waterfall and yellow box that was used to collect information from fishermen.
+When you start to hear water flowing, you know you are getting close to the first lake.
+You will be greeted with a small waterfall.
+There used to be a yellow box that was used to collect information from fishermen at this spot.
 The first lake is called Barnaby Lake and it is really only the beginning of this spectacular area.
-This is where you can relax beside the lake for a snack before continuing around the lake for your next ascent.
+This is where you can relax beside the lake for a snack before continuing around it for your next ascent.
+There is also a “green throne” at this lake, also known as a toilet without walls and it is green.
+It may be the best view on a toilet that you will ever experience.

-If you are unfamiliar with setting up a backcountry camp site, I recommend taking the Intro to Backpacking (The Wood Life) course.
+If you are unfamiliar with setting up a backcountry camp site, I recommend taking the Intro to Backpacking course.
 Uplift Adventures teaches how to mitigate risk, reduce wildlife-human conflict, and leave-no-trace techniques so that we can all enjoy the outdoors.
-This is a small part of this course, but a very important part.
+This is a small part of this course, but a very important one.

 Enjoy your fall hiking this year.
 I enjoy writing stories and sharing my trips with you.
 Please share these stories with others and encourage them to support your local guiding company.
 Guides are trained professionals who keep you safe, educate, and enhance your experience while in the outdoors.